All Systems Operational

 Our infrastructure follows a "Defense-in-Depth" strategy — multiple independent security layers, each assuming the others may fail.

-Our compute environment is stateless — each request is processed independently with no shared state between requests.
+Our architecture is stateless — each request is processed independently with no shared state between requests.
 Prompt data exists only in volatile memory for the duration of a single request and is discarded immediately after.
 There is no session persistence, disk storage, or cross-request data leakage.
+This is why we intentionally do not proxy stateful APIs like the OpenAI Assistants API (/v1/threads) — server-side conversation storage places your data outside your security boundary.
+For stateful agentic workflows, manage conversation state in your own infrastructure and pair with Hybrid VPC deployment so prompts never leave your network.

 AWS VPC — Private Network Architecture